moonblade/cka/README.md

 ### Logs

 > Day 9 - 27 Sep, Monday
-- Start on configmaps, and create and test configmaps, find it relatively easy and realize that it was just tiredness keeping me from doing it yesterday.
+- Start on configmaps and secrets, and create and test configmaps and secrets, find it relatively easy and realize that it was just tiredness keeping me from doing it yesterday.

 > Day 8 - 26 Sep, Sunday
 - Get frustrated with other hardware projects because hardware is an iffy bitch and figure might as well do some k8s learning.